-(2) As reported in the Schedule 13G filed by Jennison Associates LLC, a Delaware limited liability company, with the SEC on February 10, 2011.
+- (4) As reported in the Schedule 13G/A filed by Jennison Associates LLC, a Delaware limited liability company, with the SEC on February 10, 2012.
 The address for Jennison is 466 Lexington Avenue, New York, NY 10017.
-Jennison, in its capacity as an investment advisor, may be deemed to beneficially own 3,292,143 shares that are held of record by clients of Jennison.
+Jennison, in its capacity as an investment advisor, may be deemed to beneficially own 2,749,681 shares that are held of record by clients of Jennison.
 Jennison has the sole power to vote or direct the vote of all such shares, and the shared power to dispose or direct the disposition of all such shares.
 Jennison furnishes investment advice to several investment companies, insurance separate accounts, and institutional clients.
 As a result of its role as investment adviser, Jennison may be deemed to be the beneficial owner of the shares of the B&G Foods' common stock held by the portfolios it manages.
-Because Prudential Financial, Inc. indirectly owns 100% of the equity interests of

-Jennison, Prudential Financial may be deemed to have the power to exercise or direct the exercise of the voting and/or dispositive power that Jennison may be deemed to have with respect to the shares owned by the portfolios managed by Jennison.
-Jennison does not file jointly with Prudential Financial; therefore, the shares reported on Jennison's Schedule 13G may be included in the shares reported on Prudential Financial's Schedule 13G.
-See footnote (1) above.
+Because Prudential Financial, Inc. indirectly owns 100% of the equity interests of Jennison, Prudential Financial may be deemed to have the power to exercise or direct the exercise of the voting and/or dispositive power that Jennison may be deemed to have with respect to the shares owned by the portfolios managed by Jennison.
+Jennison does not file jointly with Prudential Financial; therefore, the shares reported on Jennison's Schedule 13G/A may be included in the shares reported on Prudential Financial's Schedule 13G/A. See footnote (3) above. - (5) Includes 12,600 shares owned by Mr. Wenner's wife and 1,000 shares held in a custodial account for a child. - (6) Includes 2,000 shares owned by Mr. Cantwell's wife. - (7) Includes 10,000 shares held indirectly as a custodian for the benefit of a child through a UTMA account.
+Excludes 34,300 shares owned by a private, charitable foundation as to which Mr. Sherrill shares voting and dispositive power.
+Mr. Sherrill does not have a pecuniary interest in the shares held by the foundation and therefore disclaims beneficial ownership of such shares.